adithiyan03/OpenFoodFactory/README.md

 - **Data Preparation**: Prepare extracted text for BERT, including mapping nutritional values to labels.
 - **Model Training**: Train a BERT-based model for entity tagging and classification.
 - **Validation**: Evaluate the trained model to ensure its accuracy and performance.
-- **Open Source LLM Integration**: Use an LLM for classification and categorization of extracted text.

 ## Folder Structure